 Neil Patel is widely considered an Internet marketing genius.
-Those who know me well know I say the word genius a great deal but I am being completely sarcastic.
+Those who know me well know I say the word “genius” a lot, but I am usually being completely sarcastic.
 I would not be sarcastic at all when using that term referring to Neil.

-By the age of 21 Neil was named a top blogger by Technocrati and one of the top influencers on the web according to the Wall Street Journal.
-He has founded two Internet companies, Crazy Egg and KISSmetrics and through those companies he has helped major corporations like AOL, General Motors and Viacom with their web strategies.
-I first came across Neil on his blog Quicksprout.com and he also blogs at Online Poker Lowdown.
+By the age of 21 Neil was named a top blogger by Technocrati and one of the top influencers on the Web according to The Wall Street Journal.
+He has founded two Internet companies, Crazy Egg and KISSmetrics, and through those companies he has helped major corporations like AOL, General Motors and Viacom with their web strategies.
+I first came across Neil on his blog Quicksprout.com.
+He also blogs at Online Poker Lowdown.

 A side note, in April of 1985 I was about halfway through completing Pitfall II and listening to a lot of Van Halen.
-Neil was born in April of 1985… I am having trouble wrapping my mind around this but I am also beyond flattered that he would take the time to answer some questions.
+Neil was born in April, 1985.
+I am having trouble wrapping my mind around this, but I am also beyond flattered that he would take the time to answer some questions.